Human herpesvirus 6

-Human herpesvirus 6 (HHV-6) is the common collective name for human betaherpesvirus 6A (HHV-6A) and human betaherpesvirus 6B (HHV-6B).
+Human herpesvirus 6 (HHV-6) is the common collective name for human herpesvirus 6A (HHV-6A) and human herpesvirus 6B (HHV-6B).
 These closely related viruses are two of the nine known herpesviruses that have humans as their primary host.

 HHV-6A and HHV-6B are double-stranded DNA viruses within the Betaherpesvirinae subfamily and of the genus Roseolovirus.
 HHV-6A and HHV-6B infect almost all of the human populations that have been tested.

 HHV-6A has been described as more neurovirulent, and as such is more frequently found in patients with neuroinflammatory diseases such as multiple sclerosis.
 HHV-6 (and HHV-7) levels in the brain are also elevated in people with Alzheimer's disease.

 HHV-6B primary infection is the cause of the common childhood illness exanthema subitum (also known as roseola infantum or sixth disease).
 It is passed on from child to child.
 It is uncommon for adults to contract this disease as most people have had it by kindergarten, and once contracted, immunity arises and prevents future reinfection.
 Additionally, HHV-6B reactivation is common in transplant recipients, which can cause several clinical manifestations such as encephalitis, bone marrow suppression, and pneumonitis.

 A variety of tests are used in the detection of HHV-6, some of which do not differentiate the two species.

+Both viruses can cause transplacental infection and be passed on to a newborn.

+HHV-6A and Infertility

+A 2016 study showed that 43% of women with unexplained infertility tested positive for HHV-6A compared to 0% in the fertile control group.
+HHV-6A was found present in endometrial epithelial cells from women with unexplained infertility but not in their blood.
+In the context of infertility, this discovery underscores the importance of targeted testing for HHV-6A within the uterine environment, as the virus was not detected in the bloodstream of the affected individuals.
+Effective diagnosis, therefore, requires tests that are capable of distinguishing between active and latent HHV-6A infections specifically in endometrial tissue, highlighting the need for tissue-specific viral detection methods in assessing and managing infertility associated with HHV-6A.

+A 2018 study found 37% of women experiencing recurrent implantation failure after IVF/ET had HHV-6A in their endometrial biopsies, compared to 0% in control groups.

+A 2019 study confirmed the presence of HHV-6A infection in 40% of idiopathic infertile women.
+Identifying the effect of HHV-6A infection on endometrial immune status opens up a new perspectives on fertility care.
+It is possible to choose antiviral therapies and non-hormonal approaches for women with unexplained infertility characterized by HHV-6A to increase their pregnancy rate.